testobsessed/PythonSliderPuzzle/README.md

-If we say that only solvable configurations of tiles on the board are "valid," then you can --- with enough moves --- eventually get from any valid configuration to any other valid configuration.
+If we say that only solvable configurations of tiles on the board are "valid," then you can &mdash; with enough moves &mdash; eventually get from any valid configuration to any other valid configuration.